Call 24/7. Speak to an Attorney Immediately

 Why Choose Lerner, Steinberg & Associates?

+There is no upfront cost to hire us.
+We work entirely on contingency, so if we do not recover benefits for you, you owe us nothing.
 If you were hurt on the job anywhere in Dauphin County, we are ready to review your claim and tell you honestly where you stand.
 Contact Lerner, Steinberg & Associates today for a free consultation.

 Frequently Asked Questions